yoongkang/kontris/README.md

 * Scoring
 * Drop piece (currently you need to press the down arrow multiple times)
+* The concept of levels, currently we have one speed.
+Can you vary the speed based on how much you've scored?
 * Show the next piece
 * Design a better random generator for Tetrominoes -- currently it's using `Math.random()` but a much better way is to generate a sequence of 7 Tetrominoes ordered randomly.
 This prevents you from possibly going a long time without a stick piece, for example.
 * High score -- can you integrate this with a Rails or Django backend to save the high score?